The-Ark-Informatics/vagrant-ark/docs/How to use Vagrant.md

 Ubuntu 14.04 LTS base image, with Tomcat7, SLAPD and MySQL configured to create a ready-to-go Ark server.

-These instructions have been tested on OSX, and Ubuntu Linux.
-Windows hosts are untested.
+These instructions have been tested on OSX, Ubuntu Linux and Windows.
+Note that on Windows, the files under the puppet directory may appear to be formatted strangely.
+This is due to these files requiring Unix line endings.

 Before attempting to using vagrant-ark, you should be comfortable with the following topics: